 What Chemical Reactions Take Place While Baking?

 Now you know that baking a cake is an irreversible chemical change.
 But what’s really going on behind the scenes?
-There are a couple of different chemical reactions that take place while your cake is being baked in the oven.
+There are a couple of different chemical reactions that take place while your cake is baked in the oven.

 The following chemical reactions take place while baking a cake: